Twisted doughnut: Philippines

 Shakoy or siyakoy from the Visayas Islands (also known as lubid-lubid in the northern Philippines) uses a length of dough twisted into a distinctive rope-like shape before being fried.
 The preparation is almost exactly the same as doughnuts, though there are variants made from glutinous rice flour.
 The texture can range from soft and fluffy to sticky and chewy.
 Hard and crunchy versions are known as pilipit.
 They are sprinkled with white sugar, but can also be topped with sesame seeds or caramelized sugar.

 Vietnam

-In Vietnam, it has a variety of name such as bánh quẩy thừng, bánh vặn thừng ('twisted-rope doughnut'), bánh vặn ('twisted doughnut'), bánh quai chèo ('oar rope doughnut'), bánh quẩy đường ('sweet twisted doughnut').
+In Vietnam, it has a variety of names such as bánh quẩy thừng, bánh vặn thừng ('twisted-rope doughnut'), bánh vặn ('twisted doughnut'), bánh quai chèo ('oar rope doughnut'), bánh quẩy đường ('sweet twisted doughnut').